selfdual-brain/phouka/readme.md

 `Demo1` class accepts two (optional) command-line arguments:

-1. Number of steps of the simulation (int value, default is 1000000).
+1. Number of steps of the simulation (int value, default is 1 million steps).
 2. Seed of the random numbers generator; if not provided here, a random seed will be created automatically.

 You may find the contents of the GUI a little cryptic at first.
 When a mouse pointer stops at the header of a table, a tooltip